strangerstudios/pmpro-woocommerce/readme.txt

 2. Locate the "Set Membership Discount" section.
 3. Add a percent discount to the field.
 4. Save changes.

+Visit our documentation site to [learn more about the settings, access custom code recipes and tutorials, and view a list of compatibility with other Paid Memberships Pro Add Ons](https://www.paidmembershipspro.com/add-ons/pmpro-woocommerce/?utm_source=wordpress-org&utm_medium=readme&utm_campaign=pmpro-woocommerce).

 == Frequently Asked Questions ==